lemon-sh/IRCrarria/README.md

 port = 6697
 ssl = true  # change to 'true' if you need TLS skip_cert_validation = false  # DANGEROUS!
-Use only when absolutely required. irc_log = true  # log irc commands to the server log file
+Use only when absolutely required. irc_log = false  # log irc commands to the server log file

 [irc]
 username = "ircrarria"